orankedem/flexfactor-routing-final-project/README.md

 Model comparison is performed **after the feature representation is defined**.

-This is important because comparing two algorithms that receive different information would confound feature engineering with model choice.
+This ordering is important because comparing algorithms that receive different information would confound feature engineering with model choice.

+The original A1 experiment compares:

+- CatBoost
+- LightGBM
+- XGBoost
-The original A1 experiment compares CatBoost, LightGBM, XGBoost, and a linear SGD/logistic baseline on the same frozen feature architecture and chronological development folds.
+- linear SGD/logistic baseline

+on the same frozen feature architecture and chronological development folds.

 XGBoost is the final selected model family.

 ---